proseltd/Telepathy-Community/README.md

 Upcoming features include:

   - [ ] Adding a time specification flag to set archiving for specific period.
-  - [x] The ability to gather the number of reactions to messages, including statistics on engagement rate.
-  - [ ] Finding a method to once again gather complete memberlists (currently restricted by the API).
+  - [ ] A new method to once again gather complete memberlists (currently restricted by the API).
-  - [ ] Improved statistics: including timestamp analysis for channels.
-  - [ ] Generating an entirely automated complete report, including visualisation for some statistics.
-  - [ ] Hate speech analytics.
-  - [ ] Include sockpuppet account provisioning (creation of accounts from previous exported lists).
-  - [ ] Listing who has group admin rights in memberlists.
-  - [ ] Media downloaded in the background to increase efficiency or progress bars for media downloads to give a better estimation of runtime.
-  - [x] When media archiving is flagged, the location of downloaded content will be added to the archive file.
-  - [ ] Exploring, and potentially integrating, media cross-checks based on https://github.com/conflict-investigations/media-search-engine.
   - [ ] Ensuring inferred channel memberlists don't contain duplicate entries.
-  - [ ] Introducing local chat retrival within the location lookup module.
-  - [x] Further code refactoring to ensure long-term maintainability.
-  - [x] Adding additional alternative logins.
-  - [ ] Improved language support.
-  - [ ] Correctly define destinction between reply (as in a chat) and comment (as in channel).
   - [ ] Exploration of whether channel events can be included, such as name changes.
-  - [x] Including last seen on user lookup.

 ## feedback

 Please send feedback to @jordanwildon on Twitter.
-You can follow Telepathy updates at @TelepathyDB.
+You can follow Telepathy updates at @proseltd.

 ## Usage terms

 You may use Telepathy however you like, but your usecase is your responsibility.
 Be safe and respectful.
+If your usecase is for commercial purposes, please consider cour enterprise options at [prose.ltd](https://prose.ltd)

 ## Credits

 All tools created by Jordan Wildon (@jordanwildon).
 Special thanks go to [Giacomo Giallombardo](https://github.com/aaarghhh) for adding additional features and code refactoring, [jkctech](https://github.com/jkctech/Telegram-Trilateration) for collaboration on location lookup via the 'People Near Me' feature, and Alex Newhouse (@AlexBNewhouse) for his help with Telepathy v1.
 Shoutout also to [Francesco Poldi](https://github.com/pielco11) for being a sounding board and offering help and advice when it comes to bug fixes.

 Where possible, credit for the use of this tool in published research is desired, but not required.
-This can either come in the form of crediting the author, or crediting Telepathy itself (preferably with a link).
+This can either come in the form of crediting Jordan Wildon, Prose Intelligence, or crediting Telepathy itself.